Jingo88/PracticeExercises/testQuestions.md

 * Why do we use RESTful routes?

-** I still don't know what this is garhhh**
+** REST stands for "Representational State Transfer."
+REST guidelines are used to make API's.
+These guidelines consists of methods such as "Get", "Post", "Delete", "Puts" and the like.
+RESTful routes are used to connect with various servers, and allow the ability to Create, Read, Update, or Delete data, also known as CRUD**

 * What is an API key and why are they used?

-** An API key is an identification code provided by websites or companies to developers who are interested in utilizing their data.  **
+** An API key is an identification code provided by websites or companies to developers who are interested in utilizing their data.
+These keys are used to track and control how the data is being used.
+They are also used to provide access to certain individuals and groups. **